MyBROSKICicada3301/Currency-Converter/README.md

 ---

 **🚀 Ready to get started?** Just run `python run.py` and your currency converter will be up and running in seconds!

+**💡 Need help?** All tests are passing and the application has been validated on Python 3.13+ with Windows PowerShell.